apple/swift-migration-guide/Guide.docc/CommonProblems.md

 The compiler will only permit a value to move from one isolation domain to another when it can prove it will not introduce data races.
-Attempting to use values that do not satsify this requirement in contexts that can cross isolation boundaries is a very common problem.
+Attempting to use values that do not satisfy this requirement in contexts that can cross isolation boundaries is a very common problem.
 And because libraries and frameworks may be updated to use Swift's concurrency features, these issues can come up even when your code hasn't